 As for me, I wasn’t always a traveler.
 By the time I was 21, I’d barely been out of the state of California.
 After reading James A. Michener’s The Drifters, about six young, disenchanted youths kicking around Europe, I had to see the world.
 I saved my money and took a month-long tour of Europe when I was 21.
 That changed my life!
 Here are some of my explorations that I hope will inspire yours.

 Please leave a comment–what was your greatest adventure?

 Saudi Arabia: I camped in the desert, learned to dive in the Red Sea, and sat on carpets to feast with friends.

 Peru: Nothing thrilled me more than the immense Andes Mountains.
 To walk in the clefts of them and explore the Incan ruins left me breathless (literally and figuratively).
 I walked to the Gate of the Sun, imagining those who had walked the Inca trail.
 I can still hear the flutes.

-Costa Rica: Walking in the Rain Forest is, perhaps, the favorite walk of my life.
-Ziplining over the canopy is one of the most thrilling.
+Costa Rica: Walking in the Rain Forest was, perhaps, the favorite walk of my life.
+Ziplining over the canopy was one of the most thrilling.

 Egypt: The majesty and sheer size of the pyramids and sphinx taught me that we humans are capable of great things.

 Alaska: I did not expect Alaska to inspire me as it did.
 It’s vastness, harsh terrain and weather have forged some of the most amazing people I’ve ever met, from native Indians, to the bred-and-born, to those brave enough to live here by choice.
 I’ve never breathed air so clean and tasted water so fresh.